theirishpenguin/theirishpenguin.github.io/_posts/2018-10-14-why-religion-as-a-belief-may-not-hold-water.markdown

 sight to the jacket, then I will *know* that it is in the kitchen.
 The effect of these two differing mindsets can be tested.
-If I merely believe that my jacket is in the kitchen, and someone then tells me that it in the sitting room, then I will most likely accept their suggestion as a possibility.
+If I merely believe that my jacket is in the kitchen, and someone then tells me that it is in the sitting room, then I will most likely accept their suggestion as a possibility.
 I will not dogmatically argue with them that, in fact, the jacket is in the kitchen.
 I will not get angry at them.
 Nor will I demand that it is offensive for them to suggest that the jacket may be